-Flemish wave energy developer Laminaria signed up to test its innovative wave energy converter at EMEC’s grid-connected wave test site at Billia Croo in 2015.
+Flemish wave energy developer Laminaria is gearing up to test its innovative wave energy converter at EMEC’s grid-connected wave test site at Billia Croo.
 Laminaria will be the first Belgian company to test at EMEC’s test sites.

-Laminaria’s technology – a surge operated attenuator – has a bespoke storm protection system build in to enhance the survivability of the device, allowing it to remain operational during storm events.
+Laminaria’s technology – a surge operated point absorber – has a bespoke storm protection system build in to enhance the survivability of the device, allowing it to remain operational during storm events.

-Scale sea trials are already underway in Belgium to inform the design for the full-scale device that will undergo performance testing at EMEC in 2017.
+Scale sea trials have already been carried out in Belgium to inform the design for the full-scale device that will undergo performance testing at EMEC.

-In February 2016, Laminaria announced that the company had joined forces with the EMEC, Innosea, Ghent University, and TTI Testing to support the development of their novel wave energy converter.
-Funded under the OCEANERA-NET First Joint Call 2014, the LAMWEC project seeks to develop and test a 100kW Laminaria WEC, progressing from TRL stage 5 (technology validated in relevant environment) to 7 (system prototype demonstration in operational environment).
+In February 2016, Laminaria announced that the company had joined forces with the EMEC, Innosea, Ghent University, and TTI Testing to support the development of their novel wave energy converter (WEC).
+Funded under the OCEANERA-NET First Joint Call 2014, the LAMWEC project seeks to develop and test a 200kW Laminaria WEC, progressing from TRL stage 5 (technology validated in relevant environment) to 7 (system prototype demonstration in operational environment).

 - February 2017: LAMWEC tank tests demo innovative storm protection system